aws/sagemaker-distribution/DEVELOPMENT.md

 pytest --local-image-id REPLACE_ME_WITH_IMAGE_ID
 ```

-You can also pass a `--use-gpu` flag if the test machine has GPU(s) and necessary Nvidia drivers.
+You can also pass a `--use-gpu` flag if the test machine has Nvidia GPU(s) and necessary Nvidia drivers.

 ### Unit tests for the project's source code